 - “Roll” with resistance by recognizing, acknowledging, and exploring the patient’s resistance rather than opposing it.
 Resistance is evident by such behaviors as rejecting an idea, disagreeing, excusing, minimizing, inattention, ignoring, or being defensive.
 The clinician avoids arguing for change and addresses the underlying concerns and fear of change.

 - Empower the patient to make change and give responsibility to the patient, rather than being a passive recipient of healthcare.
 Empowerment is a process that involves collaborative interaction, education, counseling, coaching, as well as self-education.

 - Support self-efficacy.
-Self-efficacy is the patient’s belief that change is possible and that he or she has the ability to make change.
+Self-efficacy is the patient’s belief that change is possible and that they have the ability to make change.
 The clinician focuses on eliciting and supporting optimism by recognizing past successes, highlighting skills and strengths.